-Some of the methods available to convert land to committed open space includes public and/or private acquisition (ownership or conservation easements), subdivision "set-asides", and open space development patterns.
+Some of the methods available to convert land to committed open space include public and/or private acquisition (ownership or conservation easements), subdivision "set-asides" and open space development patterns.
 These methods have been used with varying degrees of commitment and success over the past 10 years.

 Public / Private Acquisition - While there is general public support for open space, the Town has not committed funding for the acquisition of open space land or development rights.
-Even though the 2007 Open Space Plan provides a prioritized list of target properties for open space acquisitions, requests by the Conservation Commission to include annual budget appropriations for an open space fund or open space bonding have generally been rejected by the Board of Finance.
+Even though the 2007 Open Space Plan provides a rating scale for potential open space acquisitions, requests by the Conservation Commission to include annual budget appropriations for an open space fund or open space bonding have generally been rejected by the Board of Finance.
 The Town has not pursued state and federal funding grants that may be available for open space acquisition and easements.

 Stonington currently has two private non-profit land trusts that foster the protection of open space in the Town.
 Both land trusts acquire land and conservation easements with private funding and through donation.
+The Town should also form a Municipal Land Acquisition and Development Authority under CT General Statutes Section 7-131p which would assist the Town in acquiring open space land or easements.
 The Town and the land trusts should exercise all available methods that may be used to encourage an increase of committed open space lands.
 The Town should consider cooperative initiatives with the private land trusts to actively acquire more open space and conservation easements where feasible.